 What is the Fed: Payment Services

-The Fed plays a central role in the nation’s payment systems.
-Reserve Banks keep enough currency and coin in circulation to meet public demand, provide check collection services to banks and other depository institutions, operate electronic payment systems, and provide financial services to the U.S. government and certain foreign institutions.
+The Fed provides payment services to promote an accessible, safe, and efficient U.S. payment system.
+Reserve Banks 1) keep enough currency and coins in circulation to meet public demand; 2) provide check collection services to banks and other institutions that hold deposits; 3) operate two electronic payment systems; and 4) provide financial services to the U.S. government.

-The Fed is responsible for distributing currency and coin to depository institutions.
+The Fed is responsible for distributing currency and coins to banks and other depository institutions.

 Depository institutions may return excess cash to their local Reserve Bank for credit to their reserve accounts.
 Reserve Banks sort and verify the deposits.
-They store coin and reusable paper notes in their vaults.
+They store coins and reusable paper notes in their vaults.
 Soiled and worn-out notes are destroyed.
-Counterfeit notes are sent to the Secret Service.
-Bags of coin are weighed to verify amounts.
+Suspect counterfeit notes are sent to the Secret Service.
+Bags of coins are weighed to verify amounts.
 Reserve Banks do not check coins for wear and tear.

-The number of checks has been declining since the mid-1990s as the use of electronic payments options has grown.
+The number of checks written has been declining for the last 25 years as the use of electronic payments has grown.

 Reserve Banks also provide check collection services to depository institutions.
-The Fed processes approximately one-third of the paper items that ultimately clear as checks in the United States.
+The Fed processes approximately 40 percent of the paper items that ultimately clear as checks in the United States.
 Commercial banks also may clear checks directly with each other through clearinghouse associations or through agreements with other banks.
-Nationwide, the number of checks written has been declining since the mid-1990s as the use of electronic payments has grown.
-In addition, the Check Clearing for the 21st Century Act, or “Check 21,” enacted in 2004, allows an electronic image of a check to be used for clearing.
-Today, almost 99% of checks are processed as images.
-Since late 2003, Reserve Banks have reduced the number of locations where checks are processed from 45 offices to a single site in Atlanta.
+The Check Clearing for the 21st Century Act, or “Check 21,” enacted in 2004, allows an electronic image of a check to be used for clearing.
+Today, virtually all checks are processed as images.
+Nationwide, the number of checks written has been declining for the last 25 years as the use of electronic payments has grown.
+Since 2003, Reserve Banks have reduced the number of locations where checks are processed from 45 offices to a single site in Atlanta.

 Automated Clearinghouse (ACH)

-Federal Reserve Banks process a wide range of electronic payments for the government, such as Social Security and payroll checks.
+Federal Reserve Banks process a wide range of electronic payments for the government, including Social Security and payroll checks.

 The Fed also acts as the U.S. government’s banker.
 Reserve Banks maintain the Treasury Department’s checking account and clear U.S. Treasury checks.
 They also process a wide range of electronic payments for the government, including Social Security and payroll checks.
 Reserve Banks also support the issuance, transfer, and redemption of U.S. Treasury securities, manage Treasury securities auctions, and process U.S. savings bonds.
 Reserve Banks handle a variety of other operations for government units, including processing food coupons and postal money orders.

-The Federal Reserve System Purposes & Functions, Federal Reserve Board of Governors, Ninth Edition, June 2005.
+The Federal Reserve System Purposes & Functions, Federal Reserve Board of Governors, Tenth Edition, October 2016.